den-materials/css-responsive-design-and-flexbox/readme.md

 Create a responsive page for our class.

-Here's an example of our mobile view:
+Here's an example of the mobile view from a previous class:

 <!-- Replace with our class -->

 ![mobile page design](https://github.com/den-wdi-1/css-responsive-design-and-flexbox/blob/master/images/mobile_view.png)

-And this is our desktop view:
+And this is the desktop view:
 ![desktop page design](https://github.com/den-wdi-1/css-responsive-design-and-flexbox/blob/master/images/desktop_view.png)

 ### Create a mobile view